Aliases for SDC1 Gene

 GeneCards Summary for SDC1 Gene

 SDC1 (Syndecan 1) is a Protein Coding gene.
-Diseases associated with SDC1 include hiv-1 and intestinal disease.
-Among its related pathways are Signaling by GPCR and Proteoglycans in cancer.
+Diseases associated with SDC1 include ameloblastic carcinoma and multiple myeloma.
+Among its related pathways are Cell adhesion molecules (CAMs) and ECM-receptor interaction.
 GO annotations related to this gene include protein C-terminus binding and glycoprotein binding.
 An important paralog of this gene is SDC4.

 UniProtKB/Swiss-Prot for SDC1 Gene

-Cell surface proteoglycan that bears both heparan sulfate and chondroitin sulfate and that links the cytoskeleton to the interstitial matrix
+Cell surface proteoglycan that bears both heparan sulfate and chondroitin sulfate and that links the cytoskeleton to the interstitial matrix.
+Regulates exosome biogenesis in concert with SDCBP and PDCD6IP (PubMed:22660413).